zaphosting/docs/docs/account-community-ads.md

 ## ## Introduction

-Community advertising is a way to earn money by advertising ZAP hosting.
+Community advertising is a way to earn money by advertising ZAP-Hosting.
 By using this feature it's also possible to get "**free**" servers.
 Good advertising which is submitted and also accepted would be compensated with "**0.24€**" for each link.

 ## Important aspects when creating advertising